DZOE-TV: Blocktime partnership with ABS-CBN, Formation of A2Z (2020–present)

-Since 2017, ZOE Broadcasting Network and ABS-CBN Corporation were reportedly in talks over leasing Channel 11 or acquiring the network, amid the uncertainties surrounding ABS-CBN's now-expired broadcast franchise.
-After the franchise renewal was denied by Congress in July 2020, reports emerged of a blocktime deal granting ABS-CBN 22 hours of daily airtime on Channel 11, featuring shows like Ang Probinsyano, ASAP, It's Showtime, and TV Patrol.
+Since 2017, ZOE Broadcasting Network and ABS-CBN Corporation were reportedly in talks over leasing Channel 11 or acquiring the network, amid the controversies behind ABS-CBN's now-expired broadcast franchise.
+After the franchise renewal was denied by the Congress in July 2020, reports emerged of a blocktime deal granting ABS-CBN 22 hours of daily airtime on Channel 11, featuring shows like Ang Probinsyano, ASAP, It's Showtime, and TV Patrol.
 Initially, ZOE declined to air ABS-CBN News content due to editorial concerns linked to the Duterte administration’s criticism of the network.
-This changed on January 1, 2022, when TV Patrol resumed free-to-air broadcasting via Channel 11.
+This changed on January 1, 2022, when TV Patrol Weekend resumed free-to-air broadcasting via Channel 11, and then, 2 days later, the weeknight editon.

 On October 6, 2020, ABS-CBN and ZOE TV announced their blocktime deal and the rebranding of Channel 11 as A2Z, over a year after ZOE’s disaffiliation from GMA News TV and five months after ABS-CBN Channel 2's shutdown.
 The announcement followed Sky Cable's addition of ZOE TV 11 to its lineup.
 Launched on October 10, A2Z features Kapamilya Channel entertainment content, Knowledge Channel educational content, and religious programs from Light TV, CBN Asia, and other blocktimers.

+In November 2025, the National Telecommunications Commission (NTC) issued Memorandum Circular No. 005-11-2025, establishing a 12-month transition period for analog television stations operating in Mega Manila.
+The covered area includes the National Capital Region and parts of Bulacan, Rizal, Laguna, Cavite, Pampanga and Bataan.
+In July 2026, the NTC identified November 22, 2026, as the target date for the Mega Manila analog switch-off.